bruffolo/PHYS512/Nbody/README.md

 ### 2)
 The algorithm employed has good energy conservation properties and does well at maintaining a circular orbit.
-The stability of a circular orbit with this algorithm can be seen by running the ```python Orbit_Animation.py simple``` to animate pre-computed data of the motion of a light mass in orbit around a much heavier mass.
+The stability of a circular orbit with this algorithm can be seen by running the ```python Orbit_Animation.py circular``` to animate pre-computed data of the motion of a light mass in orbit around a much heavier mass.
 If instead you want to see an animation during the live computation of the particles motion, run ```python Orbit.py```.

 ### 3)
 Run either ```Nparticle_periodic.py``` or ```Nparticle_isolated.py``` with the parameters of your choice for grid size, dt, and the number of particles.
 You can have the code do live animation during the computation by setting ```show3D = True``` in the code.